-- 14.01 Notwithstanding any other provision of this Agreement, if an Event of Default occurs, then, and in addition to any other remedy or remedies available to the Province, the Province may, at its sole option, terminate this Agreement by the Minister giving written notice of termination to the Contractor and if such option is exercised then this Agreement will terminate on the date such written notice is received or deemed received, pursuant to Section 14, by the Contractor and the Province will be under no further obligation to the Contractor except to pay to the Contractor such amount as the Contractor may be entitled to receive, pursuant to Schedule B, for Services provided to the date of termination. - 14.02 Notwithstanding any other provision of this Agreement the Province may, at its option and for any reason, terminate this Agreement by giving at least 30 days' written notice of termination to the Contractor and if such option is exercised the Province will be under no further obligation to the Contractor except to pay to the Contractor such amount as the Contractor may be entitled to receive pursuant to "Schedule B", for Services provided to the date of termination. - 14.03 Without limitation to 14.02, any of the following events, whether voluntary or involuntary, will constitute a termination: - (a) Failure to provide the Services to the Province's satisfaction.
+14.01 Notwithstanding any other provision of this Agreement, if an Event of Default occurs, then, and in addition to any other remedy or remedies available to the Province, the Province may, at its sole option, terminate this Agreement by the Minister giving written notice of termination to the Contractor and if such option is exercised then this Agreement will terminate on the date such written notice is received or deemed received, pursuant to Section 14, by the Contractor and the Province will be under no further obligation to the Contractor except to pay to the Contractor such amount as the Contractor may be entitled to receive, pursuant to Schedule B, for Services provided to the date of termination.

+- 14.02 Notwithstanding any other provision of this Agreement the Province may, at its option and for any reason, terminate this Agreement by giving at least 30 days' written notice of termination to the Contractor and if such option is exercised the Province will be under no further obligation to the Contractor except to pay to the Contractor such amount as the Contractor may be entitled to receive pursuant to "Schedule B", for Services provided to the date of termination. - 14.03 Without limitation to 14.02, any of the following events, whether voluntary or involuntary, will constitute a termination: - (a) Failure to provide the Services to the Province's satisfaction. - (b) The Contractor fails to notify the Province, with particulars that any of events previously noted has occurred or is occurring.